"You shall also love the stranger, for you were strangers in the land of Egypt." Deuteronomy 10:19

 Special Calendar Dates

-Of the eleven million refugees in the world today, seven million have been "warehoused," in camps or segregated settlements for 10 years or longer.
+Of the 22.5 million refugees in the world today, 2.6 million have been "warehoused," in camps or segregated settlements while many more live in urban areas in poverty or in informal housing.
 In camps, refugees live in crowded conditions in some of the most remote and inhospitable living conditions.
-Refugees are not allowed to grow their own food.
-Nor are they allowed to earn an income for their labor.
+Refugees are not allowed to grow their own food in the camps.
+Nor are they allowed to earn an income for their labor in most host countries.
 They survive on meager food rations and water that is trucked in or wells which are dug for them.
 Waiting in line for water is a major activity of the day.
 Tents and temporary structures become permanent homes.
 Safety is not assured.
 Refugee camps are not safe places to raise a family and yet many children are born there.
 While refugees wait for the opportunity to return home, locally integrate or be resettled, they stagnate, become dependent, lack stimulation, lose motivation and even hope resulting in a tremendous waste of human potential.

 Refugee Facts (UNHCR)

-The other 4.9 million Palestinian refugees are registered with the United Nations Relief and Works Agency (UNRWA).
+- There were 22.5 million refugees worldwide at the end of 2016, 17.2 million under the mandate of UNHCR.
+The other 5.3 million Palestinian refugees are registered with the United Nations Relief and Works Agency (UNRWA).

-Last year, 46% of refugees were under 18 years old.
-This was in line with 2012 but higher than a few years ago.
-Refugee women and girls accounted for 48% of the refugee population.
+- In 2016, 51% of refugees were under 18 years old.
+Refugee women and girls account for 48% of the refugee population.